shyama7004/AudioZen/CONTRIBUTING.md

 <div>· Help maintain a positive and inclusive atmosphere for everyone.</div>

 ## License
-By contributing to AudioEase, you agree that your contributions will be licensed under the [MIT License](https://github.com/shyama7004/AudioZen/blob/main/LICENSE).
+By contributing to AudioZen, you agree that your contributions will be licensed under the [MIT License](https://github.com/shyama7004/AudioZen/blob/main/LICENSE).